JoshParker11/JoshParker11.github.io/_posts/2021-12-27-project-setup-1-premake.markdown

 Press the Raw button and save the file as LICENSE.txt
 ![LICENSE Download](/assets/img/license.png)

 ## Setting up the project

+### Git Repository

+I won't be going into a lot of detail for this, you really need some sort of revision control for a project like this, even if you're working on it solo, and my preference is Git (specifically through GitHub).
+If you want more info on setting that part up you can look here: [Create a GitHub Repo](https://docs.github.com/en/get-started/quickstart/create-a-repo){:target="_blank"}

+For the sake of these posts I will refer to my repository as **MyEngine**

+### Folder Structure

-I have a specific way that I like to set up project, so I will explain using the file structure that I plan on using for this project, if you structure your projects differently no worries just slot things in where you need them and adjust file paths accordingly.
+I have a specific way that I like to set up projects, so I will explain using the file structure that I plan on using for this project, if you structure your projects differently no worries just slot things in where you need them and adjust file paths accordingly.

 Basic structure for the project: